mburkley/mltt/README.md

 Debian and Ubuntu.

 To build, just clone from main and make.  libraries etc have to be manually installed.
 The emulator depends on GL, glut, pulse-audio and readline libraries.
+These can be installed on debian/ubuntu with:

+    apt install libglut-dev libpulse-dev libreadline-dev libfuse3-dev

 There is also an experimental web interface [here][1] using a nodejs backend to execute the CLI.
 This supports just cassette tape file